ANR-DIG-AI/ricegenomicsslkg-web-visualization/README.md

-# ISSA Visualization Web Application
+# WheatGenomicsSLKG Visualization Web Application

-The [ISSA project](https://issa.cirad.fr/) focuses on the semantic indexing of scientific publications in an open archive.
+The [Wheat Genomics Scientific Literature KG](https://github.com/Wimmics/WheatGenomicsSLKG) (WheatGenomicsSLKG) is a FAIR knowledge graph that exploits the Semantic Web technologies to integrate information about Named Entities (NE) extracted automatically from a corpus of PubMed scientific articles on wheat genetics and genomics.

-This repository is a React-based web application meant to search articles from the ISSA knowledge base, and provide a visualization of their metadata.
+This repository is a React-based web application meant to search articles in WheatGenomicsSLKG, and provide a visualization of their metadata.
-It uses the services offered by the [backend application](https://github.com/issa-project/backend-services/).
+It uses the services offered by the [backend application](https://github.com/wimmics/d2kab-web-backend).

+This project is part of the D2KAB

 ## Installation